tiffon/take/README.rst

 Save Each Directive
 ^^^^^^^^^^^^^^^^^^^

-Save each directives produce a list of dicts.
+Save each directives produce a ``dict`` for each element in the context.
 Generally, these are used for repeating elements on a page.
-In the reddit sample, a save each directive is used to save each of the reddit entries.
+In the `reddit sample <https://github.com/tiffon/take/blob/master/sample/reddit_inline_saves.take>`_, a save each directive is used to save each of the reddit entries.

 The syntax is: